-The primary activity of Community Behavioral Health Rental Assistance (CBRA) is payment of a Permanent Housing rent subsidy to a landlord on behalf of an eligible household.
+The Community Behavioral Health Rental Assistance (CBRA) program provides longterm and bridge subsidies to a landlord on behalf of an eligible household.
 Permanent Housing Subsidy (PHS) is a rental subsidy with no time limit for households with behavioral health conditions in need of long-term housing assistance.
 PHS includes the availability of support services and may be provided as a scattered-site or master-leased model.